k8mil/indigo/_posts/2016-11-08-improve-your-development-using-charles.md

 ![](https://github.com/k8mil/k8mil.github.io/blob/master/assets/posts/charles/response_non_readable.png?raw=true)

-Unfortunately, it's non readable.
+Unfortunately, both are not readable for Charles.
 It's all because the request is secure and uses the `https`.
 So, we need to inform Charles about that this domain is using the `SSL` to see the request details.

 ***Adding Proxy SSL***